“Azzedine Alaia is the greatest couturier who never was.”

 In 1995 Stephanie Seymour chooses the glass roof studio space for her wedding ceremony instead of Ritz and wears Alaia’s dress that takes 1600 hours to make.

 A few years later, in 2009, when Alaia is left out of the show hosted by the Metropolitan museum of Art, he calls Naomi, Stephanie and a few other top models invited to the event and asks them not to go.
 Neither of them shows up at the exhibition opening later that day.

-And then it was women who helped him again.
+And then the good fortune is brought back by the women who adore and believe in him.
 This time it was Carla Sozziani, the former editor-in-chief of Italian Vogue and editor-at-large of American Vogue, gallerist and founder of 10 Corso Como, who took care of business and introduced Alaia to the Prada group that became an investor.
 It was a unique agreement – while Prada bought out the brand, Alaia kept the rights to his name allowing him remain independent.

 2006 Alaia brought the brand out and sold it to the Swiss luxury group Richemont in 2007 to maintain financial stability.
 While the group assumed 100 per cent control, Alaia was given a free pass to pursue his dreams and design the way he felt right – not to suit the ever changing fashion world or meet a certain number of annual sales.
 Following the designer’s request, Richemont also created a foundation to preserve his enormous and incredibly valuable archive containing his own creations along side vintage Vionnet, Balenciaga, Paul Poiret, Schiaparelli, Comme des Garçons, Margiela, Junya Watanabe and some young designers.